wisakejjak/study/README.md

 ## About

+> If you want to learn something, try to teach it

 This repository has been created to store all the tutorial projects I've written.
 I will try to place each tutorial project in C and C++.
 All these projects consist of search and sorting algorithms, which are the basis for other more complex projects.
 Also, these projects consist Data Structures.